Aircloak/aircloak/air/docs/content/ops/configuration.md

 }
 ```

-The `air_name` property is used to uniquely identify the air instance in the system.
+The `name` property is used to uniquely identify the air instance in the system.
 If you're running multiple instances, make sure to give each instance a unique name.

 ### Database configuration